IsaacGluck/pacman-project/README.md

 -----------
 1. The main rule is simple: eat as many fruits as you can before you die.

-2. If you eat fruits, each fruit gives you 1 point.
-If ghosts eat you, you lose a life (not good).
+2. When you eat fruits, they give you 1 point (good).
+If a ghost eats you, you lose a life (not good).

-3. If you eat a super fruit, you turn invincible for a several seconds.
-While you are in super pacman mode, you may eat monsters to gain extra points.
+3. If you eat a super fruit, you turn invincible for a several seconds (better).
+While you are in super pacman mode, you may eat monsters to gain extra points (best).

-4. After your super mode is over, monster will regenerate in the screen.
+4. After your super mode is over, the monsters you ate will regenerate in the screen and all monsters will once again ruthlessly chase you.